mislav/hanna/README.markdown

 ### Generating documentation for installed gems

-You can generate documentation for installed gems, which might be more convenient than the `gem rdoc` command with the +RDOCOPT+ environment variable set as described.
+You can generate documentation for installed gems with the `--gems` flag.
 For instance, to generate docs for "actionpack" and "activerecord" type:

     [sudo] hanna --gems actionpack activerecord

+If you don't specify any gem names, Hanna is going to generate docs for your **entire** gem collection.
+This might take some time.

 ## You can help

-Don't like something?
-Think you can design better?
-(You probably can.)

 I think of Hanna as the first RDoc template that's actually _maintainable_.
-First thing I have done is converted the original HTML template to Haml and Sass, cleaning up and removing the (ridiculous amount of) duplication.
-Also, the template fragments are now in _separate files_.

-Ultimately, I'd like to lose the frameset.
-Currently that is far from possible because the whole RDoc HTML Generator is built for frames.
-Still, that is my goal.
+Template parts are neatly organized in separate files and Haml/Sass ensure that everything is kept clean.

 This is git.
 Fork it, hack away, tell me about it!